Davis1776/2020-03-D3-Challenge/README.md

 * [D3js.org documentation](https://github.com/d3/d3/wiki) was used to help build the plots.
 * Hat tip to Triology Education Services for providing the data source and project guidelines.
-* Butler University Data Analytics and Visualization Executive Education program, instructors, and teammates for assistance.
+* Thank you Butler University Data Analytics and Visualization Executive Education program, instructors, and teammates for assistance.